yechielw/CheckRunRegistry/README.md

 # CheckRunRegistry
-Checks for changes in HKLM:\\SOFTWARE\Microsoft\Windows\CurrentVersion\Run Registry every 60 seconds.
+Checks for changes in autorun Registry every 60 seconds.